 Next to California Rolls, Dragon Roll is another popular sushi roll served at American-style sushi restaurants and buffet joints.
 It’s not traditional sushi you can find in Japan, but I can see why this imaginative sushi is such a favorite.

 The combo of creamy avocado and crunchy shrimp tempura make the perfect match to the tenderly moist vinegared rice.
 It’s so delicious that I can devour the entire roll on my own.
 Luckily, making dragon roll at home is easier than it looks.

-What is Dragon Roll?
+What is Dragon Roll

-The dragon roll is an inside-out sushi roll, which means nori wraps around the ingredients inside and the sushi rice is on the outside.
-Typically, there is shrimp tempura and cucumber inside the roll, and thinly sliced avocado is placed on top of the roll resembling the scales of a dragon.
-There are a few versions of this roll, for example some restaurants put grilled eel (unagi) inside the roll instead of shrimp tempura.
+The dragon roll is an inside-out sushi, which is filled with nori sheet wrapping around the ingredients on the inside and the sushi rice is on the outside.
+Here, shrimp tempura and cucumber are tucked inside the nori, and thinly sliced avocado is layered on top of the roll, and when it’s sliced, the artistically arranged sushi resembles the scales of a dragon.
+The sushi roll is typically topped with tobiko fish roes and drizzled with spicy mayonnaise and unagi sauce, which makes it even more enticing.

 Key Ingredients and Tips to Make Perfect Dragon Roll

 Since shrimp tempura is getting mainstream, many American grocery stores (Trader Joe’s, Costco, etc) carry frozen shrimp tempura at the seafood section.
 The frozen shrimp tempura tends to be extra crunchy, so it’s perfect for making dragon roll at home.
 You just need to pop them in an oven (or toaster oven) for 20 minutes or so, while you do most of the prep work.

 Of course, you can make them from scratch, and here’s my Shrimp Tempura recipe.
 You’ll need 2 shrimp tempuras for each roll you plan to make.